 American University staffers plan to strike over working conditions and low wages

-Hundreds of workers at American University in Washington, D.C., say they are planning to go on strike Monday over complaints of unfair working conditions and low wages.
+Hundreds of staffers at American University in Washington, D.C., say they are planning to go on strike Monday over complaints of unfair working conditions and low wages.

 The strike, which is scheduled to last for five days, comes after the university and its union did not reach an agreement on a new contract that provides employees with better wages and equity pay, according to the Service Employees International Union (SEIU) Local 500.